mawalu/wireguard-private-networking/README.md

 wireguard_mtu: 1500 # Optionally a MTU to set in the wg-quick file.
 Not set by default.
 Can also be set per host

-debian_enable_testing: true # if the debian testing repos should be added on debian machines
+debian_enable_backports: true # if the debian backports repos should be added on debian machines
 debian_pin_packages: true # if the pin configuration to limit the use of unstable repos should be created on debian machines

 client_vpn_ip: "" # if set an additional wireguard config file will be generated at the specified path on localhost